SerNet/verinice-veo-web-documentation/developers/index.md

 ## Load Domains

-The different areas of expertise, which can be managed with veo, are called domains.
+The different areas of expertise, which can be managed with verinice, are called domains.
 If an element is used in a business context, such as data protection, then it must be assigned to one or more domains.
 For this reason, a domain ID must usually be specified when a function is called in the API.

 All domains that are available are loaded with this API method: